 Human Resources

-The success of your machine learning initiative is based on your expert team.
+The success of your machine learning and fraud detection initiative is based on your expert team.
 Here are some of the key roles, that you, or your service provider, need to fulfill with exceptional talent to build the best solution possible:

 • Data Scientists: They play a major role in designing training and optimizing ML models.